Could I have Halitosis?

 Why do people have bad breath causes even after brushing?
 Between 50 and 60% of the population are affected by bad breath.

 We’ve all smelled it, whether it’s from a loved one, a stranger, a patient, or a coworker, but let’s look a bit deeper into what causes bad breath and how it has an affect on our overall health.
 Topics we’ll cover include:

 - What are some common causes of bad breath?

 - Is there a connection between bad breath and other medical conditions?

 There are some reasons a person might experience bad breath, some being harmless and others could be a sign of something more serious.

 - The foul odor of bad breath is usually caused by a group of anaerobic, sulfur-producing bacteria that breed beneath the tongue and in the throat and tonsil area.
 They occur naturally in the oral environment and are essential for the digestion of proteins found in food, mucus, phlegm, blood and diseased oral tissues.

 - As the bacteria feed on proteins in the mouth, sulfur compounds are released from the back of the tongue and throat, which in turn releases a foul odor (bad breath).
 They excrete waste as hydrogen sulfide and an odorous, bad-tasting compound known as volatile sulfur.

-**With all of the different kinds of bacteria living in our mouths and some of them can cause bad breath.
+**With all of the different kinds of bacteria living in our mouths, there are some of them that can cause bad breath.
 Gram-negative bacteria on the tongue may be the cause of most of the foul odors, but no single type of bacteria creates bad breath on its own.

-Overall Health: Infections in the mouth can have bad breath causes.
-Also, health problems such as sinus or lung conditions, bronchitis, gastric reflux, diabetes, liver or kidney disease can also be a cause of bad breath.
+Overall Health: Infections in the mouth can be responsible for bad breath causes.
+Also, health problems such as sinus or lung conditions, bronchitis, gastric reflux, diabetes, liver or kidney disease can also be the source of bad breath.